 - How We’re Often Transparent But Rarely Vulnerable

 - Vulnerability, Authenticity, and Transparency: What Do These Words ACTUALLY MEAN?!
+(The Minimalist Creative, website/article no longer available)

 - Truth Will Out – Why Authenticity is the Key to Growing Your Business